-In the first typing rule, a label whose value is equivalent to the size of the heap type must necessarily be unallocated, i.e. fresh.
-When allocation takes place, then the allocation register may temporarily be
+In the first typing rule, a label whose value is equivalent to the size of the heap type must necessarily be unallocated, that is, fresh.
+When allocation takes place, then the allocation register temporarily points to the newly allocated memory, and thus will have allocation status used(n) where n is the length of the allocated tuple.
+The assignment of allocation status interacts with the two novel FTAL instructions, alloc and bump, as shown in their typing rules: